TimH8780/FairWellAndroid/README.md

   * ~~Name display~~
   * ~~Image upload and display~~
   * ~~Buttons~~
-  * Change buttons layout *(if possible)* - Issac  https://github.com/ogaclejapan/SmartTabLayout
+  * Change buttons layout - Issac (not going to do this for semester)
 * **Dashboard Page**
   * ~~Design~~
   * Populate info - Tim